×

 Jean Hellman Ryan Paralegal Endowed Scholarship

-In addition, the U.S. Department of Labor maintains a comprehensive database of merit and need-based scholarships offered by individuals, private companies, nonprofits, communities, religious groups, social organizations, and other entities.
-You can search thousands of scholarships by visiting the Department of Education’s Scholarship page.
+The U.S. Department of Labor maintains a comprehensive database of merit and need-based scholarships offered by individuals, private companies, nonprofits, communities, religious groups, social organizations, and other entities.
+You can search thousands of scholarships by first visiting the Department of Education’s Scholarship page.

 Other Opportunities